bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.requesthandlercontext.md

 Plugin specific context passed to a route handler.

-Provides the following clients and services: - [savedObjects.client](./kibana-plugin-core-server.savedobjectsclient.md) - Saved Objects client which uses the credentials of the incoming request - [savedObjects.typeRegistry](./kibana-plugin-core-server.isavedobjecttyperegistry.md) - Type registry containing all the registered types. - [elasticsearch.client](./kibana-plugin-core-server.iscopedclusterclient.md) - Elasticsearch data client which uses the credentials of the incoming request - [elasticsearch.legacy.client](./kibana-plugin-core-server.legacyscopedclusterclient.md) - The legacy Elasticsearch data client which uses the credentials of the incoming request - [uiSettings.client](./kibana-plugin-core-server.iuisettingsclient.md) - uiSettings client which uses the credentials of the incoming request
+Provides the following clients and services: - [savedObjects.client](./kibana-plugin-core-server.savedobjectsclient.md) - Saved Objects client which uses the credentials of the incoming request - [savedObjects.typeRegistry](./kibana-plugin-core-server.isavedobjecttyperegistry.md) - Type registry containing all the registered types. - [elasticsearch.client](./kibana-plugin-core-server.iscopedclusterclient.md) - HyperSec data client which uses the credentials of the incoming request - [elasticsearch.legacy.client](./kibana-plugin-core-server.legacyscopedclusterclient.md) - The legacy HyperSec data client which uses the credentials of the incoming request - [uiSettings.client](./kibana-plugin-core-server.iuisettingsclient.md) - uiSettings client which uses the credentials of the incoming request

 <b>Signature:</b>